Peden Home

 Dear Mark,

-The sir name "Frank' does not ring a bell but it is my long stretched memory that Betty Taylor's mother commissioned my mother to paint it.
+The surname "Frank' does not ring a bell but it is my long stretched memory that Betty Taylor's mother commissioned my mother to paint it.
 Somehow the name Bessie Larson comes to mind.
 Have you run across that name?
 It's just a hunch.
 Perhaps Betty's mother knew my mother or they had a mutual friend who recommended mother.
 I have no information on the price but I would guess about 100 dollars.
 The reason for the commission was as a present for her daughter.

 Being interested in airplanes as a kid during the war I remember that my mother was told that when Jack's P-39 caught fire (combat or not ?) he could not get the cockpit door open to bail out as the wind force was too great.
 What a shame they didn't make a release that would let the door fall away.
 In your photos of the P-39 it is easy to see that the upper intake duct prevents use of the standard sliding canopy....